A Digital Nomad Guide to Siem Reap

 Unlike other neighbouring countries, it’s not that common to drive yourself around Siem Reap.
 Hiring a motorbike for personal use was illegal for tourists until 2016, so while it’s possible nowadays, it’s still not a common choice.
 Especially when private transport is so cheap and accessible.
 If you do choose to hire a motorbike, ensure you have the correct driving license and also a good quality helmet.
 Local police here often keep an eye out for tourists driving illegally.
 Scooter rental will set you back around $13 – $15 per day for a standard bike, or more for a larger or faster model.
 Be sure to give your bike a thorough inspection before driving it away and take photos of any dents or scratches the day you rent it, too.

 Siem Reap has a large range of gyms and workout spaces to choose from dotted throughout the city.
 As well as general cardio and strength gyms, the city is also home to specialised spots focusing on individual sports.
 At the other end of the spectrum, luxury gyms offer an unparalleled experience into the world of Cambodian fitness, complete with spas, saunas and jacuzzis for a relaxing afternoon.

 Searching for something in the middle?
-Angkor Inter Fitness costs $5 a session or cheaper for longer memberships and is brilliant for cardio, strength or class workouts.
+Angkor Fitness costs $5 a session or cheaper for longer memberships and is brilliant for cardio, strength or class workouts.
 Most of these gyms also offer yoga, pilates, aerobics and more.

 Siem Reap People